 Five writers.
 Five electronica artists.
 Listen.
 Move.
 Talk.
 Watch the stars.
-Let the power of storytelling in all its forms, transport you through the secret gardens, deconsecrated churches, and crumbling and renovated sandstone buildings of The Parramatta Female Factory and Institutions Precinct.
-Featuring sounds by The New Age Noise Collective, words by The Finishing School and special guests, in one of Australia’s most significant and spellbinding historical sites.
+Let the power of storytelling in all its forms, transport you through the secret gardens, deconsecrated churches, crumbling and renovated sandstone buildings of the Parramatta Female Factory and Institutions Precinct.
+Featuring sounds by The New Age Noise Collective, words by The Finishing School and special guests, in one of Australia’s most significant and spellbinding historical site.

 Presented by the City of Parramatta.

 Liana Molina explores sounds and experiences through their project known as ‘Milkffish’ where they capture audible textures, such as cadences of language and wind, using laptop and field recordings to make noisy, fuzzy soundscapes.
 They have released an EP called ‘Kiss me Ketut’ on Club Moss and are currently involved in the Arterie program at the Royal Prince Alfred Hospital, the New Age Noise Collective (NANC), G.A.N.G.
 GANG (Radio Skid Row's BIPOC Youth Collective) and the Powerhouse Youth Theatre Ensemble.